schlechtOptimiziert/DockerDiscordBot/README.md

 # Run
 1. Open a terminal in the folder with the docker compose
-2. Paste "docker composer up -d" into the terminal + execute it
+2. Paste "docker compose up -d" into the terminal + execute it
 3. Wait until the container are up and enjoy ;)